These ten thought-provoking movies ask the big questions about who we are, what life is, and how we should live and love.

 Set in a mental hospital, the film is bleak, sometimes funny and overall will make you think a lot about mental illness, institutions and how the powerful prey on the weak.

 10. The Wizard of Oz – 1939

 Do you agree or disagree with my top-ten thought-provoking movies?
-Please share your own favorite thought-provoking movies with us in the comments.
+Please share with us your own favorite movies that have made you think about deep questions.

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.

 You left out Lord of the Flies.
 Are we as humans fairly happy law abiding citizens